zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-The compiler will complain about an invalid conversion between `const void*` and
-`void*`.
-To fix this issue we need to extend our `bound_entity_type` with support
-for const pointers.
-To do so we need to add an additional represenation for
-`const void*` to our `union` and add the matching constructor.
+The compiler will complain about an invalid conversion between `const void*` and `void*`.
+To fix this issue, we need to extend our `bound_entity_type` with support for const pointers.
+To do so, we need to add a representation for `const void*` to our `union` and add the matching constructor.

 ```cpp
 union bound_entity_type {